Refinement Meetings

 1. Text Analysis

-One of the major purposes of the User Story Analysis is to reduce waste, streamline communication and ensure the Team has a good idea about what's coming.
+One of the major purposes of this particular Refinement Meeting agenda is to reduce waste, streamline communication and ensure the Team has a good idea about what's coming.
 How the user story is written is crucial.
 The software development process starts with the user story.
 If we want high quality at the end of the process, we need high quality at the start.
 The user story may be a little vague at this early stage, but it must be precise.

 During the Text Analysis, the Team reads the user story as text and evaluates, decomposes and semantically processes it following the checklist: